ndkline/ndhda.com/_posts/2015-10-12-cetc-kiosk.md

     - SCSS
     - JavaScript
 ---
-# CETC Kiosk

-Developed a responsive frontend application for the College of Education's IT Department, the [Carrara Education Technology (CETC)](http://ed.psu.edu/cetc){:target="_blank" }.
+Developed a responsive frontend application for the College of Education's IT Department, the [Carrara Education Technology Center (CETC)](http://ed.psu.edu/cetc){:target="_blank" }.
 The applications main purpose was to be used in a kiosk outside the department.
 It's flexible design allows it to be used on any device and screen size easily.
 In additions to its targeted goals it displays a news feed and automated campus warnings.

 ## Technical Details